& Privacy In An IoT World

 Having a clear understanding of terminology and their interrelationships can go a long way towards everyone being able to work together in a common dialog and on a common approach.

-The asset in this sense is the computing system; be that an embedded IoT or M2M device, a wearable, a gateway on a factory floor, or a virtual server - on a physical server - out in a cloud datacenter.
+The asset in this sense is the computing system; be that an embedded IoT or M2M device, a wearable, a gateway on a factory floor, or a virtual server - on a physical server - or out in a cloud datacenter.

 All system assets will have some level of vulnerability across a wide spectrum of possible attack surface.
 And while much of a system's possible vulnerabilities can be determined, much will remain unknown and hidden.
 The objective is to eliminate as much vulnerability and mitigate as much potential threat as reasonably possible during system design, development, and implementation phases.
 But it does not make sense to to try and remove all vulnerability based on all possible threat.
 Things such as threat likelihood and impact, given known or potential vulnerability, along with in place security controls must be considered.
 Then too of course, costs required in time and resources to establish levels and degrees of protection must also be taken into account.